IntelOrca/biorand/README.md

 ### Player Character

 Swap the character you play with any supported character that comes with **BioRand**.
-Characters from RE1, will need an RE1 game installation in order to use their voice lines.
+Characters from RE 1, will need an RE 1 game installation in order to use their voice lines.
+The same applies for RE 2, and RE 3.

 ### Character, voice randomization